akinomyoga/ble.sh/README.md

   implementation by external commands are more efficient in specific parts, `ble.sh` will use the external commands there.
 - <sup><a id="discl-make" href="#discl-make">†3</a></sup>Q. *Why does `ble.sh`
-  use `make` to generate the script file?
+  use `make` to generate the script files?
 You should not use `make` for a script framework.* --- A. Because it is not a good idea to directly edit a large script file of tens of thousands of lines.
 I split the codebase of `ble.sh` into source files of reasonable sizes and edit the source files.
 In